 Granite is natural, durable and the most widely used material, but marble, limestone, quartzite and the quartz composites are also popular.
 Granite does have its limitations in the lighter color range (check Millennium Cream granite, but it depends on the slab) and for contemporary looks that are more conducive to solid or bright colors.
-Lighter countertops are in demand as are color choices not found in natural materials.
 The composites allow for more options.
 Composites are sampled and consistent enough that they can be ordered from the samples and the actual slabs don’t need to be checked.
 Patterns can be checked in the information provided by each company to determine suitability for the project.
-Granites and quartz composites can be combined in kitchen projects and the same companies fabricate both.
-The starting prices are similar.
+Granites, quartz composites and other materials-i.e. wood, metals, can be combined in kitchen projects and the same companies may fabricate both.
+The starting prices are similar for quartz and natural stones.

 Keep in mind that most appliances have some black detailing.
 If you don’t want the entire kitchen to have the hard look of granite or quartz then add wood on the island.
-Quality installers make the difference on handling pattern match.
+Quality installers make the difference on handling natural stone pattern match.
 On the overall patterns this is not such an issue.
-Always select your slabs with natural materials (granite, marble, quartzite) and don’t order from samples.
-There is too much variance to rely on the samples.
-Designers or architects will match samples to the actual and alert you to the difference, compare samples and/or show you photos of the match.
+Always select your slabs with natural materials (granite, marble, quartzite).
+Due to inconsistencies don’t order from samples.
+Designers or architects will match samples to the actual and alert you to variations.
 Tiles can be used for backsplashes and walls, but countertops should be slabs.
 Seal when installed and use acid free cleaner and stone polish to maintain.
+Adding these surfaces to the side of the cabinet creates waterfall-a current popular look.

 Marble is softer but comes in lighter colors and is good for rolling dough.
 Sought after colors include Bianco Carrara, Calacatta , Calacatta Luccioso and Calcutta Gold.
 Vermont quarry has a very hard marble.
-This is a trending product and honed will be easier to maintain.
-It is susceptible to staining, but with the new neutral look that is currently popular, a great color choice.
+Honed finishes will be easier to maintain.
+Marble is susceptible to staining, but for a neutral look a great color choice.

 Limestone is harder than marble, has less pattern than granite, but needs more daily care.